-The accounting area faculty strive to make Mason's accounting program the preeminent accounting program in the metropolitan Washington, D.C., region.
+The accounting area faculty strive to make George Mason University's accounting program the preeminent accounting program in the metropolitan Washington, D.C., region.

 Integral to the accounting area's mission is the creation and dissemination of accounting knowledge to provide lifelong learning experiences for our students and support the needs of our stakeholders.
 Our faculty conduct highly impactful research and teach innovative courses in the fields of financial and tax reporting, accounting analytics, cost and managerial accounting, audit and forensic accounting as well governance and ethics.